Visuo-Haptic Object Perception for Robots: An Overview: Abstract

 \section{Abstract}

-{Object perception capabilities of humans are impressive, something that becomes even more evident when trying to develop solutions with similar proficiency for robots.
-Taking inspiration from how humans use vision and haptics for object perception and related tasks, this article summarises the current state of multimodal object perception for robotic applications.
-It covers aspects of biological inspiration, sensor technologies, data sets, and sensory data processing for object recognition and grasping.
-Firstly, the biological basis of multimodal object perception is outlined.
-Then the sensing technologies and data collection strategies are discussed.
-Next, an introduction to the main computational aspects is presented, highlighting a few representative articles for each main application area, including object recognition, transfer learning, and object manipulation and grasping.
-Finally, informed by the current advancements in each area, this article outlines promising new research directions.}
+{The object perception capabilities of humans are impressive, and this becomes even more evident when trying to develop solutions with a similar proficiency in autonomous robots.
+While there have been notable advancements in the technologies for artificial vision and touch, the effective integration of these two sensory modalities in robotic applications still needs to be improved, and several open challenges exist.
+Taking inspiration from how humans combine visual and haptic perception to perceive object properties and drive the execution of manual tasks, this article summarises the current state of the art of visuo-haptic object perception in robots.
+Firstly, the biological basis of human multimodal object perception is outlined.
+Then, the latest advances in sensing technologies and data collection strategies for robots are discussed.
+Next, an overview of the main computational techniques is presented, highlighting the main challenges of multimodal machine learning and presenting a few representative articles in the areas of robotic object recognition, peripersonal space representation and manipulation.
+Finally, informed by the latest advancements and open challenges, this article outlines promising new research directions.}

 \keywords{Tactile Sensing, Haptics, Robot Perception, Sensor Fusion, Object Manipulation, Multimodal Machine Learning}